 - Take the application to your counselor along with a copy of your Student Aid Report (SAR) summary page from the Free Application for Federal Student Aid (FAFSA) You must have the page showing the Estimated Family Contribution (EFC) or your application cannot be processed.
 You can find more information at www.fafsa.ed.gov/

 - Also bring a copy of the acceptance letter from the college you listed as your first choice on the application.

 - Counselors will upload applications to DMCSP.
 Students cannot upload applications.

 You must file the FAFSA form and receive your SAR (Student Aid Report) showing the EFC (Expected Family Contribution) from FAFSA before you can complete the application.
 Keep in mind that the time it takes to file the FAFSA and receive your SAR could be several weeks.
-It is imperative that you file the FAFSA as soon as possible even if it means estimating your income.
-If your estimate is not accurate, you must submit accurate data to FAFSA and your colleges.
-The Dayton-Montgomery County Scholarship Program recommends filing the FAFSA by mid-February.
+It is imperative that you file the FAFSA as soon as possible.
+The Dayton-Montgomery County Scholarship Program recommends filing the FAFSA by December 1.